dianaw353/dotfiles/README.md

 </div>

 > [!WARNING]
-> This is currently under heavy development, so expect some features to be missing, buggy, or broken. <br>
-  Laptop workarounds are based on community feedback. <br>
-  Nvidia support is unofficial since I don't use Nvidia graphics, but I'll do my best with help from the community.
+> Laptop workarounds are based on community feedback, and Nvidia support is unofficial but supported with community help.

 ## Showcase
    Comming Soon!